keymanapp/keyman/core/src/ldml/C7043_ldml.md

 |16 |  32  | layercount | int: number of layer entries             |
 |20 |  96  | reserved   | padding                                  |

-Note layerstart must point after the end of the layer lists
+Note: `layerstart` must point after the end of the layer lists

 For each 'layers' - the layer lists